 The best thing you can do is get fit before you go.
 I'm no fitness instructor and getting fit for a trip is always a challenge but it makes sense to match your present fitness level to your upcoming trip.

-Here are some basic travel fitness tips to follow before leaving - this is what I try to do to get into shape when I'm going on a long trip:
+Here are some basic travel fitness tips you might consider taking on board before leaving – I try to do some of these things to get into shape before going on a long trip:

 Remember to take along the right clothes (this entire section is about travel clothing) and if you're planning to use new walking shoes on your trip, please break them in with long walks at home!
 You don't want to end up with blisters when you're trying to enjoy your trip.